limonyellow/corona-testing/README.md

 it is possible to use the functions in test_run.py only by changing the constant values or entering parameters to the desired function.
 `NUM_OF_SUBJECTS_IN_TEST` - Best used with binary numbers like '0b1111', '0b1111111' but can also accept decimal numbers like '37'
 `NUM_OF_TEST_CASES` - For running multiple test cases with the same parameters and getting its statistics.
-`SICK_PERCENTAGE` - The percentage of positive subjects out of the goupe of all subjects.
+`SICK_PERCENTAGE` - The percentage of positive subjects out of the group of all subjects.
 `TYPES_OF_SAMPLE_IDS` - list of different ways of giving sample ids to each subject.
 The number of kits that will be added to the test case depends on the number of subjects that need to get this id.
 There are 3 different ways of numbering: